cheatham1/SoftwareBook/take_a_look_at_the_data.md

     -a,            --analysis              overrides the analysis that is stated in the configuration file -s,            --samples               comma separated string that contains the keys for a subset of processes to run over
-    -p,            --parallel              enables running in parallel (default is single core use) -n NWORKERS,   --nWorkers NWORKERS     specifies the number of workers if multi core usage is desired (default is 4) -c CONFIGFILE, --configfile CONFIGFILE specifies the config file to be read (default is Configurations/Configuration.py)
+    -p,            --parallel              enables running in parallel (default is single core use) -c CONFIGFILE, --configfile CONFIGFILE specifies the config file to be read (default is Configurations/Configuration.py) -n NWORKERS,   --nWorkers NWORKERS     specifies the number of workers if multi core usage is desired (default is 4)

+To run over the full set of available data samples (if you have downloaded them) takes between 1 to 1.5 hours in single core mode:

+    python RunScript.py -a TTbarAnalysis

+Execution times are reduced to ~ 15 minutes in multi core mode:

+    python RunScript.py -a TTbarAnalysis -n 4

 ## Plot the results